A presenter discussing their poster with another conference attendee.

 We are delighted to feature a number of small artistic and creative interventions at the conference.
 These will be located near conference registration in the Teaching and Learning building.

-Thirtyone artistic photos, realised from below and inside the sea, portray diverse ways in which people create and understand their connection with the liquid, turbulent, mutable and unpredictable watery context.
+31 artistic photographs, taken from below and within the sea, portray the diverse ways in which people create and understand their connection with the liquid, turbulent, mutable, and unpredictable marine environment.

-Framed within the marine social geography perspective investigated by the CO>SEA ColLaboratorium for the Socio-Environmental Analysis of the Ocean, the exhibition narrates the ocean as a site of constant chance and transformation, compenetration and bio-chemical and cultural sympoieses that transform our understand and shape relational values connecting us to the marine word while inspiring our emotional attachment with the Ocean.
+Framed within the marine social geography perspective investigated by the CO>SEA ColLaboratorium for the Socio-Environmental Analysis of the Ocean, the exhibition narrates the ocean as a site of constant change and transformation, compenetration, and bio-chemical and cultural sympoiesis that transform our understanding and shape relational values connecting us to the marine world while inspiring our emotional attachment to the ocean.

 The Pest Confessional